j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 Once we get the core idea of the binary, there are two approachable strategies to the challenge, that I believe follows what the creator intended to do:
-(1) Explore the labyrinth or (2) check each of the fixed mapped addresses.
+(1) Explore the Labyrinth and (2) Rage Against the Random.
+As a bonus, it will be a third one that I called the (3) Lazy CTF Player.

 ## 1 - Explore the Labyrinth